Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The primary cause of unhappiness is never the situation but your thoughts about it."
+> "He who can no longer pause to wonder and stand rapt in awe, is as good as dead; his eyes are closed. "
-> — **Eckhart Tolle**
+> — **Albert Einstein**

 ---